HarkerDev/harker-bell-server/docs/api.md

 ```

 ### Event Categories
-Possible categories (and its associated color on the bell schedule):
+Possible categories (and their corresponding color on the bell schedule):
 Category | Identifier | Color
 -------- | ---------- | -----
 Schoolwide | `schoolwide` | Red